ahadjixenofontos/pres-data-intersections/PITCHME.md

 <img src="images/sexiest_job.png">

 Note:
+In it's latest incarnation, the term was used by DJ Patil and Jeff Hammerbacher, who worked at LinkedIN and Facebook respectively, in roles that had to do with creating advertising revenue.

+It was the perfect storm.
+Companies were catching on to the idea that they could make more of their decisions based on data rather than intuition, the technology was in place, the data was available, and the hype was born.

 The hype around data science is has some positive and some negative consequences, if you'll allow me this binary.

 +++